Matysiak-Mateusz/ogr/README.md

 ## English

-A bilingual (PL/EN) pixel-art interactive gamebook.
+A bilingual (PL/EN) retro-looking interactive gamebook.
 You guide the protagonist through a hostile forest to save their sister, while choices affect pacing, inventory, and ending paths.

 ### Key features